E-commerce

 Editorial content on the product page

-Usage guides, short comparisons, links to articles: useful for SEO and conversion if the design avoids a wall of text without headings.
+Usage guides, short comparisons, links to articles: useful for SEO and conversion if the design avoids a wall of text with no headings.

 Cross-sell and bundles